vivaria/edisonrul.ing/docs/source/cards/g/goe-goe-the-gallant-ninja.md

 ### Card Rulings

-●If your opponent has 5 or more cards in their hand when this card inflicts Battle Damage, but 4 or fewer cards in their hand when this card’s effect resolves, (due to another card’s effect, etc.) they will still discard 2 cards at random.
+*   If your opponent has 5 or more cards in their hand when this card inflicts Battle Damage, but 4 or fewer cards in their hand when this card’s effect resolves, (due to another card’s effect, etc.) they will still discard 2 cards at random.